graphbrain/graphbrain/_sources/installation.rst.txt

 Installation
 ============

-Graphbrain is compatible with 64-bit CPython 3.4+ and runs on macOS, Linux and Windows.
+Graphbrain is compatible with 64-bit CPython >=3.6, <3.9 and runs on macOS, Linux and Windows.

 We currently have binary releases for macOS only.
 Given a working build environment, installation on Linux should be equally simple.
 Installation on Windows is at the moment less straightforward, because of our dependency on LevelDB, which in turn requires a bit of effort to install in this OS. `For such cases or to build from the sources, check the prerequisites for your OS <#prerequisites>`_.

-Make sure you are using Python 3.
+Make sure you are using Python 3, with version >=3.6, <3.9.

 Install with pip (recommended)
 ==============================